 AI for Main Street: Why Federal Action Should Accelerate Your Local Strategy

 Most people assume Washington is incapable of agreeing on anything.
 That assumption is worth revisiting, at least for one thing.
 The AI for Main Street Act recently passed the House with one of the most lopsided bipartisan votes in recent memory.
-This 395 to 14 vote is a signal that artificial intelligence has crossed from buzzword territory into national infrastructure priority.
+This 395 to 14 vote for AI implementation is a signal that artificial intelligence has crossed from buzzword territory into national infrastructure priority.

 Local Traction and Practical Implementation